 We've bought and tested over 275 pairs of wireless earbuds and in-ear headphones, and below, you'll find our recommendations for the best earbuds with a wireless design to buy.
 If you're curious about wireless headphones, consider our recommendations for the best Bluetooth headphones.
 You'll also want to check our picks for the best wireless Bluetooth earbuds under $50 and $100 if you have a specific budget.

 The best wireless earbuds we've tested are the Sony WF-1000XM5 Truly Wireless.
 These earbuds boast a new design and improved sound compared to their predecessor, the Sony WF-1000XM4 Truly Wireless.
 They have a smaller and more rounded shape, along with memory foam ear tips that help passively block out background noise.
 There's also an ANC feature on hand, though you may not notice much difference with it on or off because these ear tips do such a good job passively isolating you from ambient sound.
 Either way, they're a great way to focus on your tunes within noisy environments.
-You can also pair these buds with up to two devices at a time, which is handy if you want to stay connected to your PC and smartphone simultaneously.
+They support Google Fast Pair, so they're a good choice for Android users, and you can pair these buds with up to two devices at a time, which is handy if you want to stay connected to your PC and smartphone simultaneously.

-Unlike the similarly priced Sennheiser MOMENTUM True Wireless 4, the Jabra don't support low-latency audio codecs like aptX Adaptive (low latency).
-If you watch a lot of videos, you might prefer the Sennheiser, as lip-sync issues can be reduced when using its low-latency codec.
-On the other hand, the Sennheiser don't have as good a microphone or noise isolation as the Jabra, nor do they have any spatial audio features to match the Jabra's Dolby Spatial Sound.
+Unfortunately, the Jabra headphones don't support low-latency audio codecs like aptX Adaptive (low latency); if you watch a lot of videos, you might prefer the Sennheiser MOMENTUM True Wireless 4, as you can reduce lip-sync issues when using this codec.
+On the other hand, the Sennheiser headphones don't have as good of a microphone or noise isolation as the Jabra, nor do they have any spatial audio features to match the Jabra's Dolby Spatial Sound.

-The Sony LinkBuds S Truly Wireless are the best Bluetooth earbuds at a mid-range price point.
-Out of the box, they have a well-balanced sound profile that is well-suited for a variety of audio, and you can use the app's EQ to further customize the sound to your liking.
-Their seven hours of continuous playback and wireless charging are handy, though they don't last quite as long as the Jabra Elite 8 Active Gen 2 True Wireless.
-Their ANC also isn't as effective as the Jabra's, but it's still excellent and does a great job reducing external noises like ambient din and chit-chat.
+The Nothing Ear Truly Wireless are the best pair of Bluetooth earbuds that we've tested at a mid-range price point.
+Out of the box, they have a well-balanced, neutral sound profile that suits a variety of audio, and you can use the Nothing X app to tweak up to an eight-band EQ to suit your tastes.
+These buds have a solid 7.5-hour battery life with another 3.7 charges in their case, though they don't last as long as the Jabra Elite 8 Active Gen 2 True Wireless without charging.
+Their ANC isn't as effective as the Jabra headphones', but this feature does a decent job of reducing external noise to keep listeners isolated from the outside world.

 If you're shopping in the low mid-range market, the Anker Soundcore Space A40 Truly Wireless are the best Bluetooth earbuds we've tested.
 They're a relatively affordable option with numerous features like ANC and app support.
 Their noise isolation performance punches above their price, so they can help reduce noise during your commute or at the office.
 You can also choose different modes to suit different situations, including an adaptive setting to automatically adjust to the amount of noise in your environment.
 With ANC on, they last about eight hours of continuous use, and their case stores four extra charges.
 Like the previous pick, they support multi-device pairing, too.

 They have a warm default sound profile, with cozy-sounding vocals and lead instruments.
-Their companion app includes a graphic EQ and presets if you prefer a different sound, but unlike the Sony LinkBuds S Truly Wireless, they don't come with any virtual surround sound features.
-They aren't the best option for workouts since they don't have stability fins and aren't very stable, so they may slip out of place if you move your head around a lot.
+Their companion app includes a graphic EQ and presets if you prefer a different sound, but unlike the Nothing Ear Truly Wireless, they don't come with extra features like ChatGPT integration.
+They also aren't the best option for workouts since they don't have stability fins and aren't very stable, so they may slip out of place if you move your head around a lot.
 The Anker Soundcore Liberty 4 NC Truly Wireless are a good alternative if you want similarly performing buds with a slightly different shape.
 Compared to the Space A40's rounded look, the Liberty 4 have a more traditional stem design that some users may find preferable.
 The Liberty 4 also bring a touch more bass, though this muddies their reproduction of vocals and instruments a bit.

 The JBL Vibe Buds True Wireless are the best Bluetooth earbuds in the budget category that we've tested.
 These earbuds are decently comfortable and have a good build quality.
 With a battery life of just over eight hours, they'll last the workday without needing a top-up, and their IP54 rating against dust and water exposure makes them well-suited for weekends on the go.
 Unlike the Anker Soundcore Space A40 Truly Wireless, they don't have an ANC system and won't cut out the deep rumble from bus and plane engines, though they do a better job at isolating you from office-type noise, like background chit-chat or whiny A/C units.